 - Show you homes and neighborhoods in your price range

-- Recommend resources you may need such as home mortgage brokers, title companies or inspectors
+- Recommend resources you may need such as mortgage brokers, title companies and inspectors

-- Give you an honest appraisal of the homes you're considering
+- Give you an appraisal of comparable homes you're considering

-- Arrange details of the closing once the seller has accepted your offer
+- Arrange details of the closing after the seller accepts your offer

 Are you ready to make the move?

-An Ameriprise financial advisor can assist you with many of these home-buying details, and help you stay on track to achieve your other financial goals, too.
+An Ameriprise financial advisor can discuss with you how buying a home fits into your long-term financial goals.
+With personalized advice, you can stay on track to achieve your other financial goals, today and tomorrow.